jaymcor/jaymcor.github.io/notes/fb_situation.md

 Any important public updates about myself, sent to the public Mastodon group, will also be mirrored here.

-The matrix.org system was comfortable and easy to get stuff done, passed all my basic testing, so I think I can recommend that to other people.
+Usability test: the matrix.org system was comfortable and easy to get stuff done, passed all my basic testing, so I think I can recommend that to other people.

 See [matrix.org](https://matrix.org) for creating new accounts--it's pretty easy, probably no need for me to write any special instructions for that.